 The wreath is a traditional tribute for Anzac Day services.
 They are traditionally woven with Laurel leaves, which was used as a symbol of honour as far back as the ancient Romans to crown victors and the brave.
 The wreaths are also adorned with red poppies.

-Download our free Anzac Day Wreath template and have your students colour in the first template or they can colour the individual poppy, wreath, leaves and sign and stick it all together themselves.
+Download our Anzac Day Wreath template and have your students colour in the first template or they can colour the individual poppy, wreath, leaves and sign and stick it all together themselves.

 Anzac Day Picture Books